m-matthews/sas-py-r/doc/01_Introduction.md

 | Matricies       | SAS/IML                      | Core functionality | Core functionality |
 | Statistics      | SAS/STAT                     | Many               | Many               |
 | Web Services    | SAS/Integration Technologies | Many (eg: Flask)   | Many (eg: Shiny)   |

+## SAS

+Programs can be executed from within the SAS Display Manager, Enterprise Guide or alternatively from the command line:

+    ~/sas-py-r/src $ sas -sysin test.sas
+    Hello World!
+    The answer is 42

+Note that the above sample is included in this repository's [Source](../src) folder.

+## Python

+The [Python](https://www.python.org/) language is becoming more popular amongst analysts and data scientists.
+Programs can be executed from with an IDE (Integrated Development Environment) such as Spyder, or alternatively from the command line:

+    ~/sas-py-r/src $ python test.py
+    Hello World!
+    The answer is 42

+Note that the above sample is included in this repository's [Source](../src) folder.

+### Python Installation

+Python can be installed via many methods; one popular method is with [Anaconda](https://www.continuum.io/downloads).

+## R

+Programs can be executed from with an IDE (Integrated Development Environment) such as RStudio, or alternatively from the command line:

+    ~/sas-py-r/src $ r test.r
+    [1] "Hello World!"
+    [1] "Answer is 42"

+Note that the above sample is included in this repository's [Source](../src) folder.

+### R Installation

+R can be installed via many methods; one popular method is to install it with [RStudio](https://www.rstudio.com/products/rstudio/download/)

 <table width="100%">
   <tr>